 Where do winding up hearings take place?

-In London, winding up petitions are heard at the Insolvency and Companies Court from 10:30am in the Rolls Building, Fetter Lane, London, EC4A 1NL.
+In London, winding up petitions are heard at the High Court of Justice, Business and Property Courts of England and Wales, in the Insolvency and Companies Lists.
+Hearings usually take place on Wednesdays from 10:30am in the Rolls Building, Fetter Lane, London, EC4A 1NL.

 We are located 5 minutes walk from the Court and are therefore able to provide urgent representation.
 However, this is subject to capacity and receiving instructions in a timely manner.

 How long does it take to issue a winding up petition?

 A petition can be presented to the Court and issued relatively quickly however it is vital to ensure that the debt is liquidated and for a legal representative to review all correspondence and papers surrounding the debt and take any pre-action steps that are advised by the solicitor.